isovector/draconian-results/pho.md

 -   Recreation centres
 -   City Halls
 -   Restaurants, pubs and bars when not seated at a table
+-   Indoor exercise/fitness facilities
--   Sport or fitness facilities when not working out
+-   Indoor sport facilities when not actively participating

 ### Mask enforcement